auxiliumgnms/Auxilium-repo/README.md

 # My Canva Designs Showcase

-Welcome to designs made by Auxilium for docuentation purposes\!
+Welcome to designs made by Auxilium.
 This repository showcases various projects, including presentations, posters, and certificates.

 -----